LibertyDSNP/example-client/.github/PULL_REQUEST_TEMPLATE.md

 Purpose
 ---------------
-A description of the purpose for this pull request and weather it is to provide new functionality or fix a bug
+A description of the purpose for this pull request and whether it is to provide new functionality or fix a bug

 Solution
 ---------------
-A descrition of what you have done to implement/fix the above mentioned feature or bug with @<any other developers who who worked on the PR with you>
+A short description of what you have done to implement/fix the above mentioned feature or bug with @&lt;any other developers who who worked on the PR with you&gt;

 Change summary